Robby Gordon: Xfinity Series

 In 2007, Gordon only had a few top tens in the NBS and came near to a win at Montreal before being disqualified by NASCAR for ignoring a penalty.
 He was further in trouble when he reacted to the penalty by intentionally crashing Marcos Ambrose to retaliate for a previous crash – an action that denied Ambrose (who dominated the race) the win and got Gordon suspended from the Sprint Cup Race at Pocono the next day.
 A backup driver and one of Gordon's friends, P. J. Jones took over for Gordon upon his suspension.
 Gordon, to make up for the incident, gave Ambrose a free race for RGM at Watkins Glen International the next weekend to make his first Sprint Cup start but because of rain, Ambrose did not qualify.
 Gordon, his sponsors and fans have said to this day that he won the 2007 NAPA 200 but nonetheless have accepted the penalty.
 In 2010, Gordon announced that he made himself a banner and makeshift trophy similar to the NAPA 200 trophy saying he won the 2007 NAPA 200 and when asked by reporters about how he was going to recover in 2010's Montreal race Gordon chuckled and said "You mean since I won?
-We’ve still got the banner hanging on our wall.
-We came back for redemption, and we’ll do the best job we can.”
+We've still got the banner hanging on our wall.
+We came back for redemption, and we'll do the best job we can."

 On March 28, 2008, Gordon and the No. 22 Supercuts Dodge Team of Fitz Motorsports joined forces for a part-time schedule in the NASCAR Nationwide Series after driver Mike Bliss left the team to drive the No. 1 Chevrolet owned by James Finch.
 As of the press release Gordon is slated to drive both the Phoenix and Texas Nationwide Series events in the No. 22 car.

-While driving part-time for Fitz, Robby Gordon also drove a couple races for RGM.
+While driving part-time for Fitz, Gordon also drove a couple races for RGM.
 Gordon drove his No. 55 Mapei/Menards Dodge in the Chicagoland Race in July.
-He also started the Watkins Glen race in his No. 55 Jim Beam Dodge in 2nd place and finished in 19th position.
+He also started the Watkins Glen race in his No. 55 Jim Beam Dodge in 2nd place and finished in nineteenth position.

 In 2009, Gordon cut his Busch season to just one single race, at Watkins Glen.
 There, he drove his No. 55 Hard-Rock Hotel car at the 2009 Zippo 200.
-Starting 3rd, he was briefly in contention for the win, until he tangled with Joey Logano with 7 laps to go.
-He finished 14th.
+Starting third, he was briefly in contention for the win, until he tangled with Joey Logano with seven laps to go.
+He finished fourteenth.

-In 2010 he drove the No. 07 Menards Toyota in the Nationwide series at Montreal as part of his alliance with John Menard for RGM.
+In 2010, Gordon drove the No. 07 Menards Toyota in the Nationwide series at Montreal as part of his alliance with John Menard for RGM.
 It was the first time since 2007 that he drove at Montreal due to his altercation with Marcos Ambrose (see below) due to having made amends by skipping the next races at the track.
-He dominated the last 20 laps of the race but ran out of fuel with two laps to go handing the win to colleague veteran Boris Said and resulted in the top 20 in the finish.
+He dominated the last twenty laps of the race but ran out of fuel with two laps to go handing the win to colleague veteran Boris Said and resulted in the top-twenty in the finish.